cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 tags: ["jenkins","plugins","containers","CasC","DevSecOps","security","anchore","container scanning"]
 ---
 ## What is Cross Team Collaboration?
+CloudBees' Cross Team Collaboration provides the ability to publish an event from a Jenkins job that triggers any other Jenkins job on the same master or different masters that are listening for that event.
+It is basically a light-weight [**PubSub**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) for CloudBees Core Masters connected to [CloudBees Operations Center](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/operating/#managing-operation-center).
+Jenkins has had the ability to [trigger other jobs](https://jenkins.io/doc/pipeline/steps/pipeline-build-step/) for quite a while now (and [with CloudBees this is even easy to do across Masters](https://support.cloudbees.com/hc/en-us/articles/226408088-Trigger-jobs-across-masters)), but it always required that the upstream job be aware of the downstream job(s) to be triggered.
+The Cross Team Collaboration feature provides a loosely coupled link between upstream and downstream Jenkins jobs - so that any job that is interested in a certain event, for whatever reason, can subscribe to that event and get triggered whenever that event is published.

 There are a few good CloudBees' blog posts and CloudBees' documentation on CloudBees' Cross Team Collaboration:

 - [Cross Team Collaboration (Part 1)](https://www.cloudbees.com/blog/cross-team-collaboration-part-1)
 - [Cross Team Collaboration (Part 2)](https://www.cloudbees.com/blog/cross-team-collaboration-part-2)
 - [Cross Team Collaboration documentation](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/cross-team-collaboration/)

-But basically, CloudBees' Cross Team Collaboration provides the ability to publish an event from a Jenkins job that triggers any other Jenkins job on the same master or different masters that are listening for that event.
-It is basically a light-weight [**PubSub**](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) for CloudBees Core Masters connected to [CloudBees Operations Center](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/operating/#managing-operation-center).
-Jenkins has had the ability to [trigger other jobs](https://jenkins.io/doc/pipeline/steps/pipeline-build-step/) for quite a while now (and [with CloudBees this is even easy to do across Masters](https://support.cloudbees.com/hc/en-us/articles/226408088-Trigger-jobs-across-masters)), but it always required that the upstream job be aware of the downstream job(s) to be triggered.
-The Cross Team Collaboration feature provides a loosely coupled link between upstream and downstream Jenkins jobs - so that any job that is interested in a certain event, for whatever reason, can subscribe to that event and get triggered whenever that event is published.

 ## DevSecOps
 [DevSecOps](https://tech.gsa.gov/guides/understanding_differences_agile_devsecops/) - the idea of shifting security left in your Continuous Delivery pipelines - is becoming a vital component of successful CD.
 DevSecOps is all about speeding up software delivery, while maintaining, or even improving, the level of security for delivered application code.
 However, even though you should be shifting automated security left - you still don't want it to impede developers trying to deliver software more quickly.
 CloudBees' Cross Team Collaboration feature is a perfect capability for automating security while at the same time getting out of the way of developers - improving the security and quality of your software delivery while minimizing the impact on delivery speed.